giulong/spectrum/docs/README.md

 | Numeric     | `$<key>`          | 123    | 0 is returned                                                |

 Let's clarify this with an example where you run behind a proxy.
-You could store the proxy port as a common variable, and then interpolate it in each browser's preferences with the proper type:
+You could store the proxy port as a common variable, and then interpolate it in each driver's preferences with the proper type:

 {% include copyCode.html %}